My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Humboldt Redwoods State Park is home to many of the most famous Redwood groves in California.
 For being “only” a state park, it is surprisingly good at fulfilling any desire you have to surround yourself with and learn about California Redwoods.
-This state park is a short four-hour drive north of the Bay Area.
+This state park is a short distance and only a four-hour drive north of the Bay Area.

 To get to Humboldt Redwoods State Park, you can go two ways:

 - The faster option is four hours north on U.S. Highway 101.
 This route will take you through San Rafael, Petaluma, Santa Rosa, and many small towns.

 - The more leisurely, scenic route, is along the famous California Highway 1.
 This drive takes 7-8 hours but is worth it if you have the time.
 You’ll work your way up the Northern California Coast enjoying the view of the Pacific Ocean, passing through Point Reyes, Mendocino, and Fort Bragg before turning inland.

 For my recent trip, I took Highway 101 on my way north.
 I split the drive south by cutting out to Highway 1 to Fort Bragg, then turning inland to drive home on California Highway 20 and 101.

 Where to Go in Humboldt Redwoods State Park

 Humboldt Redwoods, the nickname it is affectionately given by locals, is 53,000 acres – 17,000 of which are old-growth forests.
 It’s on these 17,000 acres that you can find the biggest, most beautiful trees, and several famous groves.
 It’s important to understand the history of Humboldt Redwoods to make sense of why some of the areas in the park are so significant.

-One hundred years ago, in 1918, the Save the Redwoods League started their efforts in what became Humboldt Redwoods State Park.
+One hundred years ago, in 1918, the Save the Redwoods League started its efforts in what became Humboldt Redwoods State Park.
 This was in response to deforestation in the region to continue rebuilding San Francisco in 1906.
 Three years later, in 1921, Humboldt Redwoods State Park was added to the California Parks system.
 Within Humboldt Redwoods, here are the best places to see Redwoods near San Francisco.

 1. Avenue of the Giants